noties/Debug/README.md

 * `UncaughtExceptionDebugOutput` - logging of uncaught exceptions (which would be passed to `Debug.e()`)
 * `DebugOutputFacade` - to wrap more than one `DebugOutput`

-Of cause, you could easily create your own output - just implement `ru.noties.debug.out.DebugOutput` and pass it to `Debug` while initialization.
+Of cause, you could easily create your own output - just implement `ru.noties.debug.DebugOutput` and pass it to `Debug` while initialization.

 ### How to do it